Women's Health

 Treatment

 Vaginal dryness is a common problem that many women have at some point in their lives.
 It can affect women of all ages, but it is far more common in women who are post-menopausal.
 It affects around 2 in 10 women under the age of 50.
 The symptoms of vaginal dryness can cause you to feel sore or itchy in and around your vagina.
 You may also feel pain or discomfort during sex and may need to pee more often than usual.
 Many of the symptoms of vaginal dryness can also be mistaken for other common infections such as thrush and urinary tract infections.
-Vaginal dryness can also increase your risk of recurrent urinary tract infections (UTIs.
+Vaginal dryness can also increase your risk of recurrent urinary tract infections (UTIs).

-Relief from Menopausal Flushes
+Relief from Menopausal Flushes: Tips and Remedies

 Treatment

-Relief from Menopausal Flushes
+Relief from Menopausal Flushes: Tips and Remedies

 Hot flushes are the most common menopause symptom, with 3 out of every 4 women experiencing the sensation across their face, chest and body.
 It can cause some to feel uncomfortable, with sweating, dizziness and possibly palpitations.
 Hot flushes come on suddenly at any time, and can last a few seconds or several minutes.
 Their unpredictable and all-consuming nature means they carry a high cost in terms of self-confidence, as it can feel embarrassing at work or social events.
 Night sweats are a particular feature, sometimes leaving the bed linen drenched.
 They add to the insomnia many menopausal women feel during the transition.